eekkaiia/lakhesis/README.md

 cargo run --release
 ```

 There are no command line arguments.
-Keyboard commands are available after execution starts and are shown in an information box at the top left corner of screen.
+Menu and keyboard commands are available after execution starts and are shown in an information box at the top left corner of screen.
 Yellow text in the "Info" box provides rudimentary context-based instructions.

 * [A] Add a new sandpile to the simulation.
 Add up to a maximum of 32 sandpiles.
 * [C] Change the colors displayed with a randomly selected new set of colors.